dancingheart714/dancingheart714/README.md

 ![](https://img.shields.io/github/followers/dancingheart714?style=social)

-# Hi 👋, My Name is Leah King
+👋, My Name is Leah King
-I am very creative soul who finally found my way to becoming a Full Stack Web Developer!
-I always thought of programming as a mathematical "brainy" activity that was way beyond my reach, but I have found programming to be one of the most creative outlets imaginable!
+--> I am very creative soul who finally found my way to becoming a Full Stack Web Developer!
+--> I always thought of programming as a mathematical "brainy" activity that was way beyond my reach, but I have found programming to be one of the most creative outlets imaginable!
 I get really excited when the work of putting together HTML, CSS, React, and more renders a product to the screen that I created.
-I'm coming in to the final months of my work at Lambda School where I'll be spending my time with the backend.
+-->  I'm coming in to the final months of my work at Lambda School where I'll be spending my time with the backend.

-## 🖥️Languages & Tech I Know
+🖥️Languages & Tech I Know
 <br>
 <table>
 <tbody>